Dartmouth Transfer Acceptance Rate and Requirements — 2025

 Dartmouth Transfer Deadline

-The college only offers a spring deadline for fall transfer.
+The college only accepts transfer students for the fall semester.
 The Dartmouth transfer deadline is March 1.

 The Dartmouth transfer requirements are as follows:

-- Completed Dartmouth Transfer App (they don’t use the Common App for transfers)
+- Completed Dartmouth Transfer App (they don’t use the Common App)

 - Final high school transcript